 My goal is for each owner of my sculpture to feel the same thrill as when I created it.
-To achieve this requires that the utmost attention be given to every aspect of the process; Enlargement, patination, choice and size of the base and finally, flawless-on time installation.
+To achieve this requires that the utmost attention be given to every aspect of the process; Enlargement, patina, choice and size of the base and finally, flawless-on time installation.
 Because all my artistic talent or musings won’t matter if the sculpture wobbles on the base or the patina of the bronze isn’t just right.
-Having said that here is a bit of my musing…

 I find that sculpture is still and calm, yet filled with possibilities that occur and resonate within the eye of the beholder.
 The inspiration for my work touches on the art of many periods as well as the constant influence provided by nature and our relationship to it.
 There is a thread that runs through our collective past, and to tap into or add to it, enables a work of art to take on a timeless quality.
 This element makes a prehistoric cave painting or sculpture feel as vibrant as if it were created yesterday.